pippinbarr/felixkhaledbarr.com/_posts/2021-10-07-the-one-which-is-gifs-and-poets-tree.md

 from the crowd of the world to say
-It is I you have been looking for, and then goes with you everywhere like a shadow or a friend.](https://explore.chairsandtables.org/post/165191892238/kindness)
+It is I you have been looking for, and then goes with you everywhere like a shadow or a friend.](https://explore.chairsandtables.org/post/165191892238/kindness) +naomi shihab nye

 ![](/assets/images/06-20211007_142632-the-one-where-we-bring-dad-flowers.gif)